U.S. Democrats back on 2020 campaign trail after debate attacks on Warren

 The first nominating contest in the Democratic race to pick a challenger to Trump in the November 2020 election is Feb.
 3 in Iowa, giving candidates less than four months to make their case to voters on why they are best suited for the job.

-Many of the contenders also face a scramble to qualify for the next Democratic debate in Georgia in November, when the polling and fundraising qualifying criteria will be even tougher.
+Many of the contenders also face a scramble to qualify for the next Democratic debate in Georgia in November, when polling and fundraising qualifying criteria will be even tougher.
 So far, just eight candidates have qualified.

 In Tuesday’s debate, moderates Pete Buttigieg, the mayor of South Bend, Indiana, and U.S. Senator Amy Klobuchar aggressively went after Warren to explain how she would pay for ambitious proposals including her Medicare for All plan and how much they would cost.